TakkoTheBoss/takkotheboss.github.io/src/content/docs/howto/use.md

 ![Hachi Debug](/hachiDebugSample.png "Hachi Debug" )

-# Arguments & Run Styles
+# Run
-Hachi programs can be passed arguments for use in CLI utilities, etc. Here we will show the 2 *run styles* and how they handle arguments.
+Hachi files can be ran instead of compiled, similar to how Go's `go run` command works.
+In short, it compiles the Hachi file and executes it.

 ## -g/-go
 This is a one-liner Hachi command compiles and executes the program.
 When used with arguments, be sure to offset args by 3 in your code.